 Many non-Muslims in China have some prejudices about Islam and Muslims, though this example was quite extreme.
 The lack of understanding by Han Chinese is really quite incredible when one considers that Muslims have been living in China for well over a thousand years – almost since the beginning of Islam itself.
 Moreover, there is hardly a city in China where one cannot find a Muslim community and at least one mosque.
 Beijing alone has almost two hundred thousand Muslim residents, and over seventy mosques.
 Being a minority, Chinese Muslims are required to know about Chinese culture and history, but this obligation is not reciprocal.

 As uninformed as most Chinese citizens are about Muslims in their own country and about Islam in general, outsiders are even more ignorant.
 When told that there are Muslims in China and they have been there for so long, members of the general public around the world are caught utterly unaware.
 Those who consider themselves well-informed about world affairs may have read about the Turkic Uyghur Muslims who live in China’s westernmost Xinjiang region.
 Stories about the Uyghurs and their conflicts with the government of the People’s Republic appear with ever greater frequency in the Western press.
 But even these people are often surprised to learn that most of China’s Muslims are Chinese speakers and like Han Chinese by all appearances.
-But anyone who wishes to understand the socio-political situation in China today, and the geopolitical relations between China and the Muslim world, would be well-advised to learn more about the overlap, historical and contemporary, of these two great civilizations.
+But anyone who wishes to understand the socio-political situation in China today, and the geopolitical relations between China and the Muslim world, would be well-advised to learn more about the intersection, historical and contemporary, of these two great civilizations.

 Personal Reflections